it-at-m/lhm_actions/README.md

 - `fix:` for patch
 - `feat:` for minor versions
-- `perf:` for major additional in the pr description `BREAKING CHANGE:`
+- `perf:` for major versions - additional in the pull request description `BREAKING CHANGE:`

 ## License